-Patients will be invited via mailed letter to participate in the active observation group of the study.
+Patients who appear to meet all of the inclusion criteria and none of the exclusion criteria will be invited to participate in the study.
 If they agree to participate, they will be scheduled for a baseline visit, sign informed consent and be enrolled if they continue to meet the inclusion criteria.

-- 4) Mailing out IRB-approved letters of invitation to potential active observation patients - Your IRB has approved (and possibly stamped) a letter of invitation about the study.
+4) Mailing out IRB-approved letters of invitation to potential active observation patients

+Your IRB has approved (and possibly stamped) a letter of invitation about the study.
 This letter should be mailed to each patient who seems to meet all of the medical record screening criteria, that is, those for whom you entered Y into column G of the log.
-The mailing will include: - An invitational letter that provides a brief description of the study.
+The mailing will include:

+- An invitational letter that provides a brief description of the study.
 The letter will be written in Spanish if the patient only speaks Spanish.
-You should enroll Spanishonly speakers only if you have an IRB-approved Spanish invitation letter and consent form and your clinic has a staff member who can interpret during study visits. - A response card and the date by which the card should be returned.
+You should enroll Spanish-only speakers only if you have an IRB-approved Spanish invitation letter and consent form and your clinic has a staff member who can interpret during study visits. - A response card and the date by which the card should be returned.
 The letter will include a statement that the patient will be called if the card is not returned by this date.
 The letter will include an explanation of how the patient can avoid the call by returning the card or calling the staff to decline participation.